bbc/vc2_conformance/docs/source/user_guide/debugging.rst

 wavelet transform.
 These tests are intended to determine if a codec has used integers of sufficient size for their wavelet transform implementation.

-If these test cases do not pass, it is likely that codec being tested has used integers too small for the wavelet transform and picture bit depths in use.
+If these test cases do not pass, it is likely that the codec being tested has used integers too small for the wavelet transform and picture bit depths in use.
 Try increasing the size of the integers used to hold intermediate wavelet transform values.

 Typical symptoms of codecs with insufficiently large integers are the infrequent production of easily visible artefacts such as illustrated below: